Problem Description

 Space and Time Complexity

-Time Complexity: O(n) - where n is the length of the string s, as we iterate through the string once.
-Space Complexity: O(n) - in the worst case, we may store all characters in the stack.
+Time Complexity: O(n), where n is the length of s since we process each character once.
+Space Complexity: O(n) in the worst case when the stack holds all characters.

 Solution